The World’s First Hour-angle wristwatch

 Lindberghs-weems-watch-1930

 Lindbergh’s prototype Hour-angle, the world’s very first wristwatch version that just a few months later would feature a calibrated rotating bezel.
 The Longines Weems second setting watch featured hand-edited units of arc calibrations on the dial and was published in the first edition of Weems Air Navigation book delivered in September 1931.
 The watch was supplied as part of Wittnauer order #1395, the first production order of Weems pieces placed by them before the Great Depression in 1929.
-The pieces were delivered April 10th and May 2nd, 1930.
-This first delivery included an incredible five test fonts.
+The pieces were delivered April 10th and May 2nd, 1930. with this first delivery having five test fonts.
 Image – Weems Air Navigation (1st ed) p400.

 The recent discovery of Lindbergh’s modified Longines Weems prototype pictured in Weems first edition of his Air Navigation handbook casts clear evolutionary light on what is the world’s very first Hour-angle wristwatch.